Comparative Performance of the AVL Tree and Three Variants of the Red-Black Tree: AVL Tree

-An AVL tree is a binary search tree that guarantees $ O\left( \log n \right ) $ search.
-The guarantee is obtained at the cost of rebalancing the AVL tree, potentially after every insertion or deletion.
-This article proposes a deletion algorithm that reduces the rebalancing required after deletion compared to the rebalancing required after deletion by a previously reported algorithm.
+The AVL tree is a special form of binary search tree (BST) that guarantees $ O\left( \log n \right ) $ insertion, deletion, and search.
+This guarantee is obtained at the cost of rebalancing the AVL tree, potentially after each insertion \cite{Adelson} or deletion \cite{Foster}.